rtCamp/snapwp/docs/query-engine.md

 }
 ```

-Then you can simply plug it into SnapWP:
+Then you can plug it into SnapWP:

 (`snapwp.config.ts`)